Church Services

 Science Café

-Spirit and Truth Fellowship of Knoxville (STFK) is a member of the NOVA Science Cafés community and proudly sponsors Science Café events for the Knoxville, Tennessee area.
+Spirit and Truth Fellowship of Knoxville (STFK) is a member of the NOVA Science Cafés community and has proudly sponsored Science Café events for the Knoxville, Tennessee area since 2011.
 You can see a list of past Science Café topics and presenters by hovering over the Events menu above, then choose Science Café Events.

-The STFK Science Café is currently on break and will resume in the autumn of 2023.
+The STFK Science Café is currently seeking presenters in Florida for the Spring or Summer of 2025.
 Please check back later for announcements.

 Kid's Café

 Children are welcome to attend any of the Science Café meetings with their parents!
-For ages 5-12, we offer a Kid's Café program in a nearby area with a science lesson and activities that help make learning science fun!
-Kids can participate with the permission of their parents while the parents enjoy the adult-level discussion.
+For ages 5‑12, we offer a Kid's Café program in a nearby section of the in‑person meeting location; this includes a science lesson appropriate for the younger audience and activities that help make learning science fun!
+Kids can participate with the permission of their parents while the parents enjoy the adult‑level discussion.
 For proper planning purposes, it is important that our children's director knows in advance how many kids will be attending and their ages.

 Kid's Cafe Kid's Cafe